team-bge/team-bge.github.io/_posts/2023-02-15-getting-started.markdown

 ![](https://files.facepunch.com/ziks/1b1511b1/firefox_Nn09p9JcKh.png)

 It'll recompile your game whenever you change a `.ts` file, then replay whatever actions you performed in-game but with the new changes applied.
-This replay playback can diverge if you changed which past decisions players are prompted with.
+This replay playback can diverge if you change which decisions players are prompted with.

 You can also just build the project once without launching a test server: